Nehir Erdoğan

-Nehir Erdoğan (born 16 June 1980) is a Turkish actress.
+Nehir Erdoğan is a Turkish actress.
 She became famous in Yabancı Damat, the first Turkish TV series sold to channels of Greece.
-She later played in other hit movies and series.
+She subsequently appeared in other popular movies and television series.

-With Engin Altan Düzyatan, she played in the crime series Son and the youth series Koçum Benim.
-Son was sold to the USA, France, Spain, Russia, and the Netherlands for adaptation.
+Erdoğan has appeared alongside Engin Altan Düzyatan in the crime series Son and the youth series Koçum Benim.
+Son's adaptation rights have been sold to the USA, France, Spain, Russia, and the Netherlands.
+She has also appeared in the crime series Reaksiyon along with İbrahim Çelikkol.
+She had a guest role in the popular series Fi.

-She played girl disguised as man in Hababam Sınıfı Merhaba which is Ana installment of the franchise youth film series.
-She acted in the youth thriller film Okul.
+Erdoğan appeared in Hababam Sınıfı Merhaba and in the youth thriller film Okul.
+She also appeared alongside Berk Oktay in the romantic comedy Tatlı Bela Fadime.

-With Berk Oktay, she acted in the romantic comedy Tatlı Bela Fadime.
-With İbrahim Çelikkol, she played in the crime series Reaksiyon.
-She had guest role in the popular series Fi.

-She married Ahmet Sesigürgil in 2014 and divorced in 2017.